propublica/sunlight-congress/source/legislators.md

 ### /legislators

 Search and filter for members of Congress.
+All [standard operators](index.html#parameters/operators) apply.

 By default, all requests will return **currently serving members**, but you can override this by supplying `all_legislators=true`.